Monitoring and Surveillance

 Inter-bank Call Money Market

-Changes in the Central Bank's policy interest rates have an immediate effect on interest rates in the inter-bank call money market.
-Changes in the call market rates could lead, within a very short period, to changes in other short-term money market interest rates, such as the yield on Treasury bills, commercial paper and the short-term lending rates of commercial banks.
-These changes could, with a time lag, affect the medium-term lending and deposit rates of banks, as well as other market yeilds.
-The inter-bank market and makes frequent adjustment to the liquidity in the banking system.
+Changes in the CBSL’s policy interest rates have an immediate effect on interest rates in the inter-bank call money market.
+Changes in the call market rates could lead, within a very short period, to changes in other short-term money market interest rates, such as the yield on Treasury bills, commercial paper and the short-term lending rates of banks.
+These changes could, with a time lag, affect the medium-term lending and deposit rates of banks, and other lending institutions as well as other market yields.
+The inter-bank market rate makes frequent adjustment as per the liquidity in the banking system.

-Frequent fluctuations of interbank call rates even to the boarders of policy rate corridor is not desirable as such changes could inflict larger volatility in other market rates/prices which uses interbank call rate as the benchmark.
-Central Bank generally prefers market liquidity to be at levels that facilitate minimal fluctuation in the overnight call market rate.
-Slight shortage in market liquidity makes it easier for the central banks to steer the interest rates as the borrowing banks would have to borrow on the conditions of the Central Bank.
-Surplus liquidity will not require commercial banks to stick to such conditions.
-As such the Central Bank conducts its open-market operations by way of Repo or Reverse Repo auction for a determined amount, in order to inject or absorb liquidity to and from the market and to reduce undesirable fluctuations in the interbank call money market rate.
-The magnitude of the Central Bank intervention depends on the overall liquidity excess or shortfall, prevailing interest rate level well as the macroeconomic environment of the country.
+Frequent fluctuations of inter-bank call rates even within the boundaries of the standing rate corridor is not desirable as such changes could inflict larger volatility in other market rates/prices which uses interbank call rate as the benchmark.
+The CBSL generally prefers market liquidity to be at levels that facilitate minimal fluctuation in the overnight call market rate.
+Slight shortage in market liquidity generally makes it easier for the CBSL to steer the interest rates as the borrowing banks would have to borrow under the SLFR.
+Surplus liquidity will not require LCBs to stick to such conditions.
+The CBSL conducts its open-market operations by way of Repo/Reverse Repo and outright Sale/Purchase auctions for a determined amount, in order to inject or absorb market liquidity and thereby to reduce undesirable fluctuations in the inter-bank call money market rate.
+The magnitude of the CBSL intervention depends on the overall liquidity excess or shortfall, prevailing interest rate level as well as the macroeconomic environment of the country.

 Treasury Bill Market